Ruth R. Benerito

-Ruth Mary Rogan Benerito (January 12, 1916 – October 5, 2013) was an American chemist and inventor known for her work related to the textile industry, notably including the development of wash-and-wear cotton fabrics.
+Ruth Mary Rogan Benerito (January 12, 1916 – October 5, 2013) was an American physical chemist and inventor known for her huge impact work related to the textile industry, notably including the development of wash-and-wear cotton fabrics using a technique called cross-linking.
 She held 55 patents.

 Personal life

 Ruth Mary Rogan Benerito was born and raised in New Orleans in 1916.
 Her father, John Edward Rogan, was a civil engineer and railroad official and was described by his daughter as a pioneer in women's liberation movement.
 Her mother, Bernadette Elizardi Rogan, was an artist and considered a "truly liberated woman" by her daughter.
 Both parents were college graduates and imposed their values regarding a strong sense of education and women's rights onto Ruth.

-The Great Depression era surrounded Ruth Benerito's early years and when she eventually received her B.S. in Chemistry, one in five Americans was unemployed.
+The Great Depression era surrounded Ruth Benerito's early years and when she eventually received her B.S. in chemistry, one in five Americans was unemployed.
 Benerito's original interest preceding chemistry was math; however, she did not want to foster a career as an actuary simply estimating probabilities for insurance companies, which led her to study chemistry.

+Benerito married Frank Penchot Benerito, who had served in World War II.
+Frank worked in the car business and fully supported his wife's research and hard work.

 Later in her life as she reflected on her many achievements, the true essence of her character was illustrated when she said, "I believe that whatever success that I have attained is the result of many efforts of many people.
 My very personal success was built from the help and sacrifices of members of my family, and professional accomplishments resulted from the efforts of early teachers and the cooperativeness of colleagues too many to enumerate."